WebizenAI/devdocs/README.md

 DOCUMENT NOTES:

-Some content is produced through the use of information obtained from wikipedia.
+Some content is produced through the use of information obtained from Wikipedia.
 The links are provided to the articles, where this is the case.